locka99/cpp-to-rust-book/src/features_of_rust/types.md

 [^notechars] Rust's char type, is 4 bytes wide, enough to hold any Unicode character.
 This is equivalent to the belated char32_t that appears in C++11 to rectify the abused wchar_t type which on operating systems such as Windows is only 2 bytes.
 When you iterate strings in Rust you may do so either by character or u8, i.e. a byte.

 [^usize] Rust has a specific numeric type for indexing on arrays and collections called usize.
 A usize is designed to be able to reference as many elements in an array as there is addressable memory. i.e. if memory is 64-bit addressable then usize is 64-bits in length.

+Typically both C/C++ and Rust will share the same machine types for each corresponding language type, i.e.:

+1. Signed types are two's complement
+2. IEE 754-2008 binary32 and binary64 floating points for float and double precision types.

 The stdint.h typedefs are directly analogous.